Amazing Comb Honey!

 Types of Comb Honey

 We produce two types of comb honey - the Ross Round production method (picture above, left) and the cut comb production method (picture above, right, and below, left).
 The Ross Rounds are new for us - 2021 was the first time we have tried Ross Rounds.
 The bees prepare the honeycomb in the round, plastic containers right in the hive!
 We remove the containers and place a cover and labels on the container.
 The last living beings to touch the honey inside the comb were the bees who made it.
+To get to the comb honey, just remove the top and bottom cover!

 Let's Talk About Eating Wax!